-The Tempe Public Library has numerous computers available for their youth in need of a space to work on homework, explore the internet, or play games.
-Public Computers provide Internet access and standard Microsoft Office functions.
-Users can log-on to computers with a Tempe Public Library card.
+Our family computers are available for kids, ages 0-18, in need of a space to work on homework, explore the internet, or play games.
+These computers provide Internet access and standard Microsoft Office software.

 Home to the library Sprouts programs, this space is equipped with literacy kits for math, science, and reading.
 Reading kits include games and activities focused on phonics, word work, vocabulary, and comprehension.

 The "Pueblo Playhouse", and the Puppet Theater corner are all great spaces that encourage imaginative playtime for children.

 The Caitlin Benson Collection of books encourages children to respect differences and appreciate similarities in themselves and others through reading.

 Tempe Galleries are satellite exhibitions coordinated by the Gallery at Tempe Center for the Arts.
 Adjacent from the Youth Computer Lab.